AppFair/appfair.github.io/index.md

 Congratulations: you now have your very own native app published on the App Fair!
 It just has a generic icon, and it doesn't do much of anything (since you haven't written any code yet), but it is yours to develop, maintain, and share with the world.

-On a computer with macOS Monterey, you can now download and launch the <a href="https://appfair.app" target="_blank">`App Fair.app`</a> catalog browser, enable "Show Pre-Releases" in the app's "Fairapps" preference, search for your app name, and install and run your app.
+On a computer with macOS 12 and higher, you can now download and launch the <a href="https://appfair.app" target="_blank">`App Fair.app`</a> catalog browser, enable "Show Pre-Releases" in the app's "Fairapps" preference, search for your app name, and install and run your app.
 You can also share your app's landing page at `https://<your organization name>.github.io/App` to provide a link for opening your app's entry in the App Fair catalog.

 The next step will be to code your app, which typically involves cloning your fork to a local machine and opening `App.xcworkspace` in an IDE like `Xcode.app` to run and debug.
 The `App/Sources/AppContainer.swift` source file contains the scaffold for your SwiftUI code; start there to begin defining your app's behavior.